blinkinput/blinkinput-android/README.md

 ##### [`setRecognizerSettingsArray(RecognizerSettings[])`](https://blinkinput.github.io/blinkinput-android/com/microblink/recognizers/settings/RecognitionSettings.html#setRecognizerSettingsArray-com.microblink.recognizers.settings.RecognizerSettings:A-)
 Sets the array of [RecognizerSettings](https://blinkinput.github.io/blinkinput-android/com/microblink/recognizers/settings/RecognizerSettings.html) that will define which recognizers should be activated and how should the be set up.
 The list of available _RecognizerSettings_ and their specifics are given below.

-## <a name="blinkOCR"></a> Scanning segments with BlinkOCR recognizer
+## <a name="blinkInput"></a> Scanning segments with BlinkInput recognizer

-This section discusses the setting up of BlinkOCR recognizer and obtaining results from it.
+This section discusses the setting up of BlinkInput recognizer and obtaining results from it.
 You should also check the demo for example.

-### Setting up BlinkOCR recognizer
+### Setting up BlinkInput recognizer

-BlinkOCR recognizer is consisted of one or more parsers that are grouped in parser groups.
+BlinkInput recognizer is consisted of one or more parsers that are grouped in parser groups.
 Each parser knows how to extract certain element from OCR result and also knows what are the best OCR engine options required to perform OCR on image.
 Parsers can be grouped in parser groups.
 Parser groups contain one or more parsers and are responsible for merging required OCR engine options of each parser in group and performing OCR only once and then letting each parser in group parse the data.
 Thus, you can make for own best tradeoff between speed and accuracy - putting each parser into its own group will give best accuracy, but will perform OCR of image for each parser which can consume a lot of processing time.
 On the other hand, putting all parsers into same group will perform only one OCR but with settings that are combined for all parsers in group, thus possibly reducing parsing quality.

 Let's see this on example: assume we have two parsers at our disposal: `AmountParser` and `EMailParser`. `AmountParser` knows how to extract amount's from OCR result and requires from OCR only to recognise digits, periods and commas and ignore letters.
 On the other hand, `EMailParser` knows how to extract e-mails from OCR result and requires from OCR to recognise letters, digits, '@' characters and periods, but not commas.